National Ultralight Inc.

 The new Rotax 582 Model 99, known as the Blue Head, has replaced the older Model 90, known as the Grey Head.
 Oil injection is now standard and dual oil tanks support 10-12 hours of cruise.
 The Blue Head has a number of important design changes which lead to significant improvements in reliability over the Grey Head.
 Two of these changes in particular yield major benefits.

 A new ceramic water pump seal replaces the previous rubber seal and is backed up by an oil seal on the reservoir side thus eliminating the problem of leaking cross shaft seals.
-This together with the new dexcool long life coolant designed for aluminum block engines has eliminated cross shaft replacements.
+This together with the new dexcool long life coolant designed for aluminum block engines has eliminated cross shaft problems.

 A new thermostatically controlled bypass circuit recirculates coolant through the engine until it reaches operating temperature.
 The new thermostat then opens gradually rather than abruptly to circulate coolant to and from the radiator.
 The new by-pass circuit and thermostat together address the shock cooling and cold seizures which occasionally occurred on the Grey Head.